-Fir trees represent a time of positive forward movement as we rise to meet the challenges and opportunities that lay in front of us.
+Fir trees represent a time of positive forward movement as we rise to meet the challenges and opportunities that are in front of us.

 Evergreen wreaths decorated doorways during the Roman festival of Saturnalia, which led up to the Winter Solstice in honor of Saturn the Roman god of Agriculture.
 Germanic people brought evergreen boughs into their homes during the mid-winter festival of Yuletide.
 When early Christians chose December 25, the date of the Winter Solstice, to celebrate Jesus’s birth many of these ancient nature-based traditions were incorporated into Christianity.

-The Abis genus, of 48-56 species, are found throughout North and Central America, Europe, Asia, and North Africa.
+There are 48-56 species of fir trees living throughout North and Central America, Europe, Asia, and North Africa.
 Firs are coniferous evergreens that grow to heights of 30-200 feet.
 Their green needles appear flattened on the branches and their wood very is aromatic.

 Message: The spirit of fir tree encourages us to see the bigger picture and rise to the occasion during times of rapid change.
 Now is the time to stand up and take action on something that was set in motion long ago.
 By rising above the mundane issues that pull us down we can see the true opportunities that are in front of us.
 By being authentic with ourselves and others we can stand in a place of strength and integrity that will help us achieve our goals.

 Challenge: Wanting to remain unseen even when we need to take a stand.
 Not believing in our selves or our potential contributions.